DREAM’s Ongoing Response to COVID-19

 - Ongoing supports are in place for our DREAM legends in college and beyond;

-- DREAM is launching an emergency relief fund to continue to help meet the community’s basic needs related to food insecurity and health concerns.
+- DREAM has launched an emergency relief fund to continue to help meet the community’s basic needs related to food insecurity and health concerns.

 We are diligently monitoring updates from the CDC, DOE, and New York City and State Departments of Health.
 Our buildings will continue to undergo thorough cleaning based on recommended guidance from the CDC.

 Our priority continues to be in the health and safety of our DREAM community.
 As we move through this insecure time together, the maxim “DREAM Is Family” has never meant more.
 Thank you for being a part of our community, and for your continued support.
 Your generosity at this moment is both deeply felt and appreciated more than you know by our scholars and their families.

 - New York State Department of Health: Novel Coronavirus (COVID-19)